BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 Prizes: 40%*   - Based on Expected Value of your game
 Profits: 60%

+## Online Sales

+## Retail Sales

 ## How can I accept Direct Debit payments?

 Using Direct Debits for your charity lottery helps ensure a reliable and predictable income for your lottery.

-Bonobo's Lottery platform comes pre-integrated with RapiData, one of UK's most trusted Bacs Bureau.
+Bonobo's Lottery platform comes pre-integrated with <a href="https://rapidataservices.com/service/lottery-payment-provider/" target="_blank">Rapidata</a>; one of UK's most trusted Bacs Bureaus.

 ---